sparkletown/sparkle/docs/code-style.md

 Types vs Interfaces

-Usually types declared with `interface` were used to define a components props.However`type` s syntax allows for more robust definitions and should be preferred in most cases and will allow for more uniformed looking code.
+Usually types declared with `interface` were used to define a components props.
+However, `type`s syntax allows for more robust definitions and should be preferred in most cases and will allow for more uniformed looking code.

 ###